rowingdude/oe2pg/README.md

 ## Summary

 This script performs table mirroring with incremental update reconciliation.
-THe goal was to mirror a database and then track changes to it.
+The goal was to mirror a database and then track changes to it.
 Because our old database does not have the best indexing or keys set up, this script attempts three modes to reconcile its progress, in the first round, it looks for a primary key it can reference, in the second round, it looks for time (timedate) stamps, if neither are found, it does a hash of the data and compares rows via hash (THIS IS VERY SLOW).
 The program informs the user of which mode it's taken.